-The living room likely will be the first room apartment hunters experience when they tour a unit.
-Make sure that all holes are patched and the carpet is professionally cleaned before an inspection.
+The living room likely will be the first area apartment hunters experience when they tour a unit.
+Make sure all holes are patched and the carpet is professionally cleaned before an inspection.
 A little goes a long way in making prospective residents feel like they could make your neat and tidy space their home.

 Check windows, blinds, and ceiling fans for broken or missing parts.

 If you have a whole week in between tenants, use it to your advantage to keep up with minor repairs in the living room.
 Go through each element of the room, checking for broken parts and dirty pieces that need to be replaced.
 Make sure the windows open, shut, lock, and unlock easily.
 Replace any window components that aren't functioning correctly.
 Check the blinds, clean them, and replace pieces that have broken.
 Thoroughly clean the ceiling fans and lighting fixtures, checking for broken parts and replacing as needed.
 Test the sliding glass doors or exterior french doors to make sure everything works great, is safe, and is clean.
 Wipe down all parts of the room, patch and paint the walls, then clean the flooring thoroughly.
 Replace light switch and outlet covers, as needed.
 Double check your work to make sure the room looks, feels, and smells clean before turning it over to new tenants.